Comparing Arrays

 The IF function is wrapped in a TEXTJOIN function so that the result is contained within a single cell.
 It is important for the “IF false” field to be a blank so that the TEXTJOIN function can skip over fields which are the same.

-The data does need to be organized in a certain format:
+You do not need to organize the data in a certain format:

 • All of the comparison and output ranges need to have the same dimensions (x rows by y columns)